alan-turing-institute/climate-informatics-2024-ae/docs/details/application.md

 We provide below the key stages participants will get involved:

-* **Expression of interest:** Participants should fill a registration form for the challenge and indicate some details of the artifacts they will submit for evaluation.
+* **Expression of interest:** Participants should fill out a registration form for the challenge and indicate some details of the artifacts they will submit for evaluation.
 * **Submission deadline:** Authors should submit their artifacts via the HotCRP platform.
 * **Artifact evaluation (5 weeks):** Authors will collaborate with the AE committee to evaluate and improve the quality of their artifacts.